dbuchwald/6502/README.md

 |PORTB|D1-D3|LCD control signals (register select, R/W, enable)|
 |PORTB|D4-D7|LCD data signals for 4-bit operation|

 Afterwards it turned out that 4-bit operation is actually bit more complicated that 8-bit, and it breaks compatibility with Ben's programs.
-My best advice, if you want to run Ben's LCD programs on this build, is to use the second VIA port and use 8-bit interface.
+My best advice, if you want to run Ben's LCD programs on this build, is to use the second VIA port and 8-bit interface.

 If you want to use onboard LCD conector and 4-bit interface it is suggested to use the code I supplied in this repo.
 It has all the data communication routines for LCD 4-bit operation tested and ready to go.